boschglobal/audi-image/README.md

 In the root folder, you can find the starter scripts, which serve as the entry point to AudiImage:
-* `RunComputationOfSai.m` to easily run a computation of a SAI (get summary and data MAT files; **mandatory to run first**, if no SAI dataset is available)
+* `RunComputationOfSai.m` to easily run a computation of a SAI (get summary and data MAT files; **mandatory to run first**, if no SAI dataset is available).
-* `RunProcessingOfSai.m` to run a (re-)processing of an existing SAI dataset (get movie, "grams", ...)
+* `RunProcessingOfSai.m` to run a (re-)processing of an existing SAI dataset (get movie, "grams", ...).
-* `ShowSai.mlapp` is an interactive MATLAB App to analyze an existing SAI dataset
+* `ShowSai.mlapp` is an interactive MATLAB App to analyze an existing SAI dataset.
 * For the above listed scripts there are associated parameter files, which are **mandatory** to configure before running the scripts.
 The files are called `ParametersToComputeSai.m`, `ParametersToProcessSai.m` and `ParametersToShowSai.m`.

-In `script` and `helper` folder you can find core and helper functions to run the computation and processing of SAI datasets.
+In `script` and `helper` folder you can find core and helper functions of AudiImage to run the computation and processing of SAI datasets.

 In `matlab` folder you can find the MATLAB implementation of the CARFAC model and the modified SAI implementation.